paulutsa/3033/Lab01.md

 ```
 ./vulnerable $(python -c 'print("A" * 80)')
 ```
-- You should observe a segmentation fault due to the buffer overflow.
+- You should observe a segmentation fault due to the buffer overflow (This means that if your program crashes, you did it right!).
+- In the next step, we will begin inspecting our code by stepping through it line by line with GDB
+- GDB will help us see exactly where the program crashed in the buffer overflow!

 ### 7. Set Up GDB for Debugging